wsparcie/procedural_buildings/README.md

 A set of simple procedural building presets created with Geometry Nodes, featuring factory, tenement, block of flats and skyscraper designs.

-> The project is currently in alpha phase
 > Blender 3.6 required

 ## Available Presets